-In accordance with these agreements and in addition, the wages listed above, Mr. Shani and Ms. Shani are eligible to receive the following benefits from the Company as follows: (a) Accepted social benefits such as Executive Insurance; (B) training fund; (C) use of a company vehicle (without specifying a specific vehicle category) and reimbursement of expenses; (D) A 30-day annual holiday that can be accrued over the next two years of work.
+In accordance with the Employment Agreement, in addition to the wages listed above, Mr. Shani is eligible to receive the following benefits from the Company as follows: (a) Accepted social benefits such as Executive Insurance; (B) training fund; (C) use of a company vehicle (without specifying a specific vehicle category) and reimbursement of expenses; (D) A 30-day annual holiday that can be accrued over the next two years of work.